All Episodes

 June 16th.

-This first clip I actually misheard the first time I was listening through the episode, and I got pretty excited because I thought Alex was teasing a guest he was going to have on his show as opposed to a subject he was going to discuss.
+And I got pretty excited because I thought Alex was teasing a guest he was going to have on his show as opposed to a subject he was going to discuss.

 Okay.

-And then I got really disappointed when I realized, ah, this person's not going to be on the show, because I thought it would have been very interesting.
+And then I got really disappointed when I realized, ah, this person's not going to be on the show because I thought it would have been very interesting.

 alex jones

-Coming up, we'll be talking about Dr. Charles Sell, the St. Louis doctor who had exposed government corruption, so they arrested him under Medicaid-Medicare fraud.
+Coming up, we'll be talking about Dr. Charles Sell, the St. Louis doctor, who had exposed government corruption, so they arrested him under Medicaid Medicare fraud.

 The charge would give him two years in prison if he was convicted by a jury of his peers.